AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/service-user-tutorial-develop.md

    Resource contentResource = resourceResolver.getResource("/content/forms/af/sandbox/abc.pdf");
    ```

    If you want to access /content/dam/data.json file in your bundle, you will use the following code.
-This code assusmes you have given read permissions to the "data" user on the /content/dam/ node
+This code assumes you have given read permissions to the "data" user on the /content/dam/ node

    ```java
    @Reference